bralri/bralri/src/works/in-utopia.md

 date: 2018-06-01
 year: "2018"
 tags: ["work", "featuredWork"]
 description: "In Utopia was an installation of a made for my undergraduate degree show group exhibition in 2018.
-The installation consisted of a series of large sculptures, ceramics, improvised structures and a single channel video mockumentary"
+The installation consisted of a series of large sculptures, ceramics, improvised structures and a single channel video mockumentary."

 video:
   - url: "/assets/video/works/in-utopia/in-utopia.m4v"